 When I say public campsite, I mean a campsite you pull up to in your car, pay a manager for a space to camp and set up for the night.
 You can afford to bring more equipment and food in these situations because you don’t have to hike it from your car to a far-off camping location.

-Camping in a publicly managed campsite means you can afford to bring the more luxury items with you, the items that make your camping trip feel like home; if that’s what you like.
+Camping in a publicly managed campsite means you can afford to bring the more luxury items with you that make your camping trip feel like home, if that’s what you like.

-Camping in a managed campsite is perfect for those who want to experience camping and maybe have a few family members who may not be keen on giving up the luxury items they are accustomed.
+Camping in a managed campsite is perfect for those who want to experience camping and maybe have a few family members who may not be keen on giving up the luxury items they are accustomed to.

 Some managed campsites will have a fire pit that you can use to cook over an open flame, or some may have a no-open fire policy.
 This is fine because you can always bring the bbq in the car or have a couple of portable stoves.